mstksg/inCode/copy/entries/monad-plus-3.md

 This is the most significant thing about this approach: it allows you to describe **one journey**, in general terms, and List will "automatically" find out all successful journeys that fit your mold.
-You don't ever have to worry about the ensemble, or manually deal with explicit branching or filtering.
+You don't ever have to worry about the ensemble or manually deal with explicit branching or filtering.
-Cognitively, all you have to do is *write a story*.
+Cognitively, all you have to do is *write one story*.
 Just one.
-That is the power of the abstraction.
+That is the power of the List Monad abstraction.

 Our Types